front-end-intermediate/session-1/readme.md

 See the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) entry on JS and on [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) scripting.

-## EXERCISE - Step One

-Generated content from an Array.
+## EXERCISE - generated content from an array

 Open index.html in your editor and examine the html.